 3. Living in Cambodia

-There are details information on what you should do when you first arrive in Cambodia.
+There is details information on what you should do when you first arrive in Cambodia.
 Those are the practical living styles of expats who currently live in Cambodia.

 4. Working in Cambodia

 I totally agree that Cambodia is a country that you can find a job easily.
 Lina provided tips to all the level of working in Cambodia, starting from being an employee to employer.